Prepare a CSV file for import

 When creating a CSV file that can be imported into Jira, make sure all fields are separated by commas and that all pieces of content (including commas and new lines) are enclosed in quotes.

 When importing a file, the summary field is always required.
-It provides an overview of the issue.
+It provides an overview of the work item.

-The summary field is a short description of an issue that is used to provide a quick overview of what the issue is about.
-It is typically the first piece of information you’ll see when browsing issues.
-The field should be concise and descriptive and should provide enough information to understand the nature of the issue.
+The summary field is a short description of a work item that is used to provide a quick overview of what the work item is about.
+It is typically the first piece of information you’ll see when browsing work items.
+The field should be concise and descriptive and should provide enough information to understand the nature of the work item.

 Use email addresses when adding people as assignees, reporters, or creators to your CSV file.
-This will help us map them to the project and issues created.
+This will help us map them to the project and work items created.
 Read about importing CSV data into Jira fields

 If a CSV file doesn’t contain email addresses in user fields, you can manually add email addresses to the relevant user IDs during the import.